kaanaksit/odak/docs/odak/learn/wave/transfer_function_kernel.md

 ## Notes

 Unless you know what you are doing, we do not suggest you to use this function directly.
 Rather stick to [`odak.learn.wave.propagate_beam`](propagate_beam.md) for  your beam propagation code.
-Note that this function can also be used as convolution operation between two complex arrays.

 ## See also